hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [6:16:58](#5of74LS17xpNfM5Hg6BO0T1l9ECG8aVQWVcJEXcFmh8) <planetsizecpu (Jose Luis)>:
 > Ah, for the days of fixed size records and `GET/PUT` mode in BASIC. :^)

-The computers gold age! Ì†ΩÌ∏ç
+The computers gold age! üòç

 [8:47:46](#k3xzj8gH1wXUpPgdixL52C0-B_6K3tPOm7Kolh6XbDE) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 @toomasv rewriting CSV as a scheme would certainly help with big file access and sorting.